Robyn Vinter 14th May 2018

-Model and actor Frankie* was one of a group of seven girls who had booked a table at The London Reign Showclub for her friend’s 21st birthday.
+Model and actor Frankie* was one of a group of seven women who had booked a table at The London Reign Showclub for her friend’s 21st birthday.

 All six of my white friends went through and she shut the rope just before me and said, ‘I’m really sorry but it’s going to be a no to you today’

-“We were dressed up really nice — they have a stupid rule that you have to be gorgeous and glamourous and stuff like that to get into the club.
+“We were dressed up really nice — they have a stupid rule that you have to be gorgeous and glamorous and stuff like that to get into the club.

 “Everyone she invited to her birthday party was white, apart from me, I was the only black girl.
 All of our names were on the list so we should all have been allowed in.